-Chenal Ptacek - Instructor
+Marlene Chanel Ptacek - Instructor

 Chanel has been a licensed cosmetologist since 1985 and licensed instructor since 1985.
 She is an excellent theory and freshman instructor.
 Her precise teaching methods give the students stepping-stones on which to build their abilities in cosmetology and related arts and sciences.
-Chanel held a Certification of Authorization for Service and a clear Teaching Credential.
+Chanel holds a clear Teaching Credential and a wealth of knowledge and experience to share.
+She is always enthusiastic about continuing education and learning and strives to stay relevant with up-to-date techniques.